glouw/openempire/README.md

 * Forgotten Empires for keeping the spirit of Age of Empires II alive

-Dedicated to Ondrej whom I met hiking across England as he hiked from Scotland to Spain.

-For the Josh Master.
-Volare, my friend, wherever you are.
+Dedicated to Ondrej whom I met hiking across England as he hiked from Scotland to Spain, and to TheJoshMaster22; volare, my friend, wherever you are.